yesyinka/blog_source/_posts/2013-08-21-some-tips-about-amqp-direct-exchanges.markdown

 categories: [rabbitmq, amqp]
 ---

+_EDIT: thanks to Alvaro Videla that pointed out that a queue can be connected to more than one exchange; sorry for the wrong information._

 Everyone who started using AMQP learned from the very beginning that there are three different types of exchanges, namely direct, fanout and topic.
 In this post, I am going to highlight some interesting properties of direct exchanges, which were not clear to me when I started using RabbitMQ.

 Now some time has passed since I started, and reading the [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html) again I can see that these properties are no mystery.
 However, in this short post I want to clearly point out three different uses of direct exchanges, in the hope that other novices will be helped to better understand those powerful components of an AMQP system.